 When it is certified, Mukhlas believes that the process of internationalization of ITS, especially in the ITS Mathematics Department will be much easier.
 “Automatically all the elements in it will also be encouraged to improve quality, including lecturers, education staff, and students,” he explained.

 Additional information, AUN is an association founded in November 1995 by 13 ASEAN member universities.
 AUN certification means that the department is considered to have the same reputation and standard as other universities that are members of the AUN.
 ITS managed to become an affiliate member in 2014. (mia/HUMAS ITS)

-ITS Campus, ITS News – To support the vision as World Class University, Sepuluh Nopember Institute of Technology (ITS) Student Choir (PSM) will be competing at
+ITS Campus, ITS News – The Sepuluh Nopember Institute of Technology (ITS) Student Choir (PSM) will be competing at

 Prof. Kyung Seok Byun was presented directly from Mokpo National University (MNU) Korea to give lectures ITS Campus, ITS